Welcome to Psyche

 At the start of an epoch, all clients have a window of time to join the run by requesting to be added by coordinator, and then connecting to the other participating clients.

-Once a minimum threshold of clients has been met, the run will transition to the Warmup phase and begin a countdown to allow connected clients to update their copy of the model, at which point it will enter the Training phase.
+Once a minimum threshold of clients has been met, the run will transition to the Warmup phase and begin a countdown to allow connected clients to update their copy of the model, after which it will enter the Training phase.

 Training